pschan-gh/cranach/README.md

    * Each wb file has no preamble, so multiple files may be concatenated seamlessly to form a larger wb file.
    * Each theorem-like statement is assigned an MD5 key generated from its content to facilitate labelling and referencing.

-3. A frontend web-browser-oriented presentational system.
+3. A frontend web-browser-oriented presentation system.
    * It supports keyword/theorem/section hyper-referencing.
    * It features an Ace editor so users may directly render wb code to cranach and simultaneously to the browser frontend.
    * Users may export cranach file to LaTeX with a click on a button.